tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 CPU intensive or blocking operations in Script, patterns supporting these needs to be followed which uses another Execution Context so that Script StrandEC is not blocked.
 The scripting DSL provides special constructs for background processing.

+Scripting Support is implemented using Kotlin. `onSetup` and `onObserve` handlers are provided which will be used by script writers to write behaviour when `Setup` and `Observe` commands are received.
+Specific `onSetup` handler will be picked based on command name specified in handler.
+For more details about scripting please refer @ref:[here](../scripts/scripts-index.md)

 ## Sequencer Interfaces

 Sequencer exposes its interface in three ways: